amctagg1/eleventy-starter/README.md

 Starter for a static site using eleventy and sass, and deploying to Netlify via github integration

 ## Eleventy
+Eleventy generates a static site from any templates found in the directory.

 Eleventy is installed to the local directory.
 https://www.11ty.dev/docs/getting-started/